 A-Frame horizontal carports are available in both 12 and 14-gauge steel framing.
 The 12-gauge steel is the stronger and sturdier option.
 It also comes with a 20-year rust-through warranty.
 Do you need a stronger building?
 We can add extra braces, bows, and anchors.
 We can also make sure your building is certified.
 This ensures that you’ll meet building codes and regulations.
 It also makes for a stronger building overall.
 Find out more about the certification process and how we can help you with it.

 Coast To Coast Carports can certify carports to meet wind and snow load requirements almost anywhere.
-Certifying a carport adds the necessary bows, braces, and requires stronger anchors to meet wind loads of 90+ mph and snow loads starting at 20 and 40 lbs per inch.
-Higher certification is available, just ask a Coast to Coast Carports representative or Authorized dealer for more details.
+Certifying a carport adds all the necessary bows and braces.
+It requires stronger anchors.
+This allow your structure to meet wind loads of over 90 miles per hour and snow loads starting at 20 and up to 90 pounds per square feet.
+Higher certifications are also available.
+Talk to a Coast To Coast Carports representative or authorized dealer for more details.

 Coast To Coast Carports has many options available for the A-frame horizontal carport.
 These include gabled ends, extra panels, extra braces, extra bows and legs, and height extensions.
 Customers can also request pitch adjustment (standard pitch is 3/12), concrete anchors, mobile home anchors, and optional ground concrete supports.
 Don’t forget about the 12-gauge upgrade, certification, roof insulation, and 14 color options!
 Get in touch with our friendly staff today to learn more about the available options for your new carport.